R08K09/BNTA_BackEnd_Project/README.md

 This section will describe out models and what they will do:

 ### User <br/>
-This represents the user that will be allocated to a list.
+This represents the users that can be added, removed and managed in the database.
+The users will be allocated to lists.
 - Properties of 'User':
-    - Name
+    - name
-    - masterList which is a list of toDoLists
+    - masterList - a list of toDoLists

 ### UserDTO <br/>
-This DTO allows us to use 'User' without exposing the properties of 'User'
+This Data Transfer Object class allows us to use 'User' without exposing the properties of 'User'.
+It is used for transferring data between layers of the application.
 - Properties of 'UserDTO':
-    - Name
+    - name
-    - List of 'to-do list IDs'
+    - listIds - list of 'to-do list IDs'

-### List: <br/>
+### ToDoList: <br/>
-This represents the to-do list, which will be populated with 'Item's
+This represents the to-do list which will be populated with multiple 'Item's.
 - Properties of 'List':
+  - listName
+  - isCompleted
+  - users - list of User objects
+  - items - list of Item objects

 ### ListDTO: <br/>
-This DTO allows us to use 'List' without exposing the properties of 'List'
+This Data Transfer Object class allows us to use 'List' without exposing the properties of 'List'.
+It is used for transferring data between layers of the application.
 - Properties of 'ListDTO':
+  - listName
+  - itemIds - list of Item IDs
+  - userIds - list of User IDs

 ### Item: <br/>
-This represents tasks that would be added to a to-do list.
+This represents tasks that would belong to a to-do list.
 - Properties of 'Item':
-    - Name
+  - taskName
-    - Due date
+  - dueDate
-    - Priority
+  - priority
-    - isCompleted
+  - isCompleted - status (completed or not)
-    - To-do list
+  - To-do list - the list object that this item is assigned to

 ### ItemDTO: <br/>
-This DTO allows us to use 'Item' without exposing the properties of 'Item'
+This Data Transfer Object class allows us to use 'Item' without exposing the properties of 'Item'.
+It is used for transferring data between layers of the application.
 - Properties of 'ItemDTO':
-    - Name
+    - taskName
-    - Due date
+    - dueDate
-    - Priority
+    - priority
-    - isCompleted
+    - isCompleted - status (completed or not)
-    - List of 'to-do list IDs'
+    - listId - id of the list the item is assigned to

 ### Priority(Enum) <br/>
-This enum represents the different priority levels of the 'Item'
+This enum represents the different priority levels that an 'Item' can have.
 - Constants:
     - HIGH
     - MEDIUM